 I completely understand those students who don’t want to work in groups.
-I’m not a “people person”.
-That is a whole different post, but my point is that some people find it exhausting to be around other people for extended periods.
-They feel calmer, happier and more able to focus when they are working on their own.
-After I’ve spent days speaking at conferences and meeting with one group after another, I just want to go home, sit in my office and write code for eight hours.
+I’m not a people person.
+That’s a whole different post, but my point is that some people find it exhausting to be around other people for extended periods.
+They feel calmer, happier, and better able to focus when they are working on their own.
+After I’ve spent days speaking at conferences and meeting with many groups, I just want to go home, chill in my office, and write code.

 I wasn’t any different in the seventh grade.
-The only difference now is that I have more control over my schedule and I can go in my office and shut the door, which is not something I could do at twelve years old.
+The only difference now is that I have more control over my schedule.
+I can go to my office and shut the door, which is not something I could do at twelve years old.

-Thankfully, group projects were not nearly as common when I was a student, because I would have absolutely hated school – even more than I did (that, too, is another post or two).
+Thankfully, group projects were not nearly as common when I was a student, because I would have hated school even more than I already did (that, too, is another post or two).